 Obviously, you're basically running down the hallway in a selfie with the thing going in and out.

-But I, but I know that's so consistently true for you because even, you know, from the first time that we met, which now it feels from the second we met, I felt like we were old friends.
+But I know that's so consistently true for you because even, you know, from the first time that we met, which now it feels from the second we met, I felt like we were old friends.

 I know.

-But I felt that literally, we were standing right there.
+But I felt that literally we were standing right there.

 You turned around and I just immediately was like, I've known her for ever.